timholy/SnoopCompile.jl/docs/src/snoopr.md

 ## Filtering invalidations

+!!! info
+    The experimental tool [`SnoopCompile.precompile_blockers`](@ref) may be
+    able to help you identify just the invalidations you need to fix for your use-case.

 Some method definitions trigger widespread invalidation.
 If you don't have time to fix all of them, you might want to focus on a specific set of invalidations.
 For instance, you might be the author of `PkgA` and you've noted that loading `PkgB` invalidates a lot of `PkgA`'s code.